Valuable Skills Kids Learn From Celebrating Festivals

 At first glance, festivals seem to be all about traditions, food, music, and fun-filled activities.
 However, beneath the surface lies a profound educational experience.
 Through every dance, ritual, craft, and story, festivals serve as experiential classrooms.
 The lessons learned during these times are often absorbed unconsciously, making the learning more organic and impactful.

 For Example, during Durga Puja, children learn by observing the rituals around them.
 On the last day, which is Dashami, kids see everyone touching the feet of elders to take blessings and also participate in "sindoor khela".
 From this, kids quietly absorb the values such as respect, togetherness, emotional expressions, and cultural identity.
-Without any formal teaching, they understand how tradition brings people close and why showing respect, gratitude, seeking blessings, and celebrating as a community matter.
+Without any formal teaching, they understand how tradition brings people close and why showing respect, gratitude, seeking blessings, and celebrating as a community matters.

 Valuable Skills Kids Learn From Festivals